envato/google-analytics-for-wordpress/readme.txt

 	* Publication Year
 	* Tags
 * Possibility to ignore any user level and up, so all editors and higher for instance.
-* Easily connect your AdSense and Analytics accounts.
+* Easily connect your Google AdSense and Google Analytics accounts.
 * Option to tag links with campaign tracking, with the option to use hashes (#).
 * Option anonymize IP's, for use in countries like Germany.
 * Full [debug mode](http://yoast.com/google-analytics-debug-mode/), including Firebug lite and ga_debug.js for debugging Analytics issues.